Protect Civic Space

 • Access to funding and resources

-• E.g., donor pressure, bank account closures, shifting grant criteria
+For example: donor pressure, bank account closures, shifting grant criteria

-• Relationship with the state
+• Relationship with the State

-• E.g., exclusion from consultations, lack of accountability
+For example: exclusion from consultations, lack of accountability

 • Public discourse

-• E.g., media misinformation, smear campaigns, hate speech
+For example: media misinformation, smear campaigns, hate speech

 • Digital security

-• E.g., censorship, hacking, doxxing, blocked access to platforms
+For example: censorship, hacking, doxxing, blocked access to platforms

 • Written descriptions